beesober alcohol off switch coaching logo

 1 year after ridding alcohol from your life and becoming Alcohol-Free

-One year without alcohol!
 So, what should we expect to change in our lives?

 In short- Lots of things for the better!

-Weight loss is very commonly reported – although some people do actually report weight gain, but even then say they feel better than ever.
+Weight loss is very commonly reported – although some people do actually report weight gain, even then say they feel better than ever.

 Unless there is permanent damage as mentioned before, then all of your major organs should be functioning at their strongest possible.
 Your body will be pulling in all of the natural goodness from the foods that you eat and you will be generally functioning as nature had intended it!